davecb/Play-it-Again-Sam/scripts/perf2Seconds.md

 2017-09-21 08:15:07.270 0 0 0 0 /upload/images/383bcc59-354b-46fb-b66c-0907b21fad94_albert.jpg 200 GET

 ```
-The input fields are averaged to create an output record for each second,
+The input fields are averaged to create an output record for each second.
-with the URL files replaced by a TPS field.

 ## "SEE ALSO"
 mkLoadTestFiles(1), nginx2perf(1), runLoadTest(1)